 First of all, this regional context includes the economic aspects that are related to market developments, such as the effects of changing market and price conditions on a region's electricity exports (Meister 2012; Scheidegger 2012), as well as the institutional arrangements (political, legal and social aspects), namely with regard to future HP concessions, water fees and water taxes.
 As various authors emphasize (e.g., Banfi and Fetz 2006; Banfi et al. 2004, 2005; Ott et al. 2008; Pfammatter 2012; Plaz and Hanser 2008; SFOE 2008; SWV 2012b; Wyer 2008), this might be more flexible than the current system.
 To be successful, the settings of these new arrangements should be designed and structured to foster closer interactions between the authorities and the companies, and established in the form of public-private partnerships (IHA 2010; Toman et al. 1998).
 This might involve new forms of governance, stakeholder dialogues and participation (CommGAP 2009; Cuppen 2012; Kaptein and Van Tulder 2003; Schlange 2009; Wheeler and Sillanpää 1998).
-And the new design must account for future production technologies, environmental policy and regulations, market and management aspects of HP, including the development of smart grids, micro grids and new storage technologies.
+And the new design must account for future production technologies, environmental policy and regulations, market structures and energy prices, and thus integrate the natural and technical factors as well as market and management aspects of HP, including the development of smart grids, micro grids and new storage technologies.